evmos/docs/docs/validate/index.md

 Seek legal advice if you intend to run a validator.
 :::

-Set up a dedicated validator's website, social profile (eg: Twitter) and signal your intention to become a validator on Discord.
+Set up a dedicated validator's website, social profile (eg: X (Twitter)) and signal your intention to become a validator on Discord.
 This is important since users will want to have information about the entity they are staking their EVMOS to.

 ## Community